 \subsection{Experiments with the COVTYPE dataset}

-Figure~\ref{fig:covtype-canonical} (on the following page) illustrates the binning schemes proposed in this section on a 3-class version of the COVTYPE-7 dataset considered in Section~\ref{subsec:covertype-top-label}.
+In Figure~\ref{fig:covtype-canonical} we illustrate the binning schemes proposed in this section on a 3-class version of the COVTYPE-7 dataset considered in Section~\ref{subsec:covertype-top-label}.
 As noted before, this is an imbalanced dataset where classes 1 and 2 dominate.
 We created a 3 class problem with the classes 1, 2, and other (as class 3).
 The entire dataset has 581012 points and the ratio of the classes is approximately 36\%, 49\%, 15\% respectively.
 The dataset was split into train-test in the ratio 70:30.
 The training data was further split into modeling-calibration in the ratio 90:10.
 A logistic regression model $\g$ using \texttt{sklearn.linear\_model.LogisticRegression} was learnt on the modeling data, and $\g$ was recalibrated on the calibration data.

 The plots on the right in Figure~\ref{fig:covtype-canonical} are \emph{recalibration diagrams}.
 The base predictions $\g(X)$ on the test-data are displayed as a scatter plot on $\Delta^2$.
 Points in different bins are colored using one of 10 different colors (since the number of bins is larger than 10, some colors correspond to more than one bin).
 For each bin, an arrow is drawn, where the tail of the arrow corresponds to the average $\g(X)$ predictions in the bin and the head of the arrow corresponds to the recalibrated $\h(X)$ prediction for the bin.
 For bins that contained very few points, the arrows are suppressed for visual clarity.